-Have you ever wondered who the lead character in Absolute Beginners was based on?
-Well, according to the excellent introduction of Baron’s Court All Change, it was the very author of this book, Terry Taylor.
+Ever wondered who the lead character in Absolute Beginners was based on?
+According to the introduction of Baron’s Court All Change, it was Terry Taylor.

-Baron’s Court All Change has been on my ‘wants’ list for years.
-It was a book I had heard about, but never seen.
+Baron’s Court All Change had been on my ‘wants’ list for years.
+It was a book I had heard about but never seen.
 I wasn’t alone.
 Rare copies that did hit the market disappeared just as quickly – and for serious money.
 It was cult reading and exclusive reading.
-But not anymore, thanks to a reissue via New London Editions.
+Then came a reissue via New London Editions back in 2012.

-Like Absolute Beginners, the word ‘mod’ is never uttered, you have to pick up the clues – the jazz clubs and records, the Cecil Gee suits and the ‘Crombie shortie’ for example, not to mention that desire to be out of the rat race and out of suburbia – to be where the action is.
-Over the 200+ pages, it gradually paints the picture if you know where to look.
+Like Absolute Beginners, the word ‘Mod’ is never uttered, you have to pick up the clues – the jazz clubs and records, the Cecil Gee suits and the ‘Crombie shortie’ for example, not to mention that desire to be out of the rat race and out of suburbia – to be where the action is.
+Over the 200+ pages, it gradually paints the picture if you follow the clues.

-That spiritualism brings him into contact with an older woman (Bunty) who teaches his the ways of the world and the jazz clubs bring him closer to the hipsters of the day.
+The spiritualism brings him into contact with an older woman (Bunty) who teaches his the ways of the world, while the jazz clubs bring him closer to the hipsters of the day.
 They also bring him into contact with ‘charge’, which becomes a fashionable addition to the jazz scene lifestyle.

 As you may have got from that, it’s not all plain sailing, not with his family, his friends and the women in his life.
 There is also an ongoing test of the lead character’s morals – which goes right down to the final page.